Blogs & News

 Findings of the FWC and FWCFB

 The FWCFB set aside the decision of the FWC and referred the matter to another Commissioner to deal with the dispute pursuant to s 368 of the FW Act.
-The FWCFB determined that the date of dismissal was to be ascertained by reference to the date of dismissal that had been alleged by Mr Milford on his application, namely 20 July 2018 irrespective of whether the allegation was in fact correct.
+The FWCFB determined that the date of dismissal was to be ascertained by reference to the date of dismissal that had been alleged by Mr M on his application, namely 20 July 2018 irrespective of whether the allegation was in fact correct.
 The FWCFB concluded that the FWC had acted outside of its powers and had erred by effectively determining the substantive dispute between the parties on the merits.

 The Hewitt Decision